psarando/shire-reckoning/README.md

-when the Calendar of Imladris was established or from what year it started reckoning, but now that we know the Rivendell New Year's Day (Yestarë) could have corresponded with a Gregorian March 25 by the end of the Third Age, let's attempt to work backwards from this date to find a more appropriate date for the first Yestarë of the Calendar of Imladris.
+when the Calendar of Imladris was established or from what year it started reckoning, but now that we know the Rivendell New Year's Day (Yestarë) could have corresponded with a Gregorian March 25 by the end of the Third Age, let's attempt to work backwards from this date to find an appropriate date for the first Yestarë of the Calendar of Imladris.

 When Rivendell New Year's Day (Yestarë) corresponds to Gregorian March 25,